What is a public adjuster and when to hire one

 Many policyholders use public adjusters for big large-loss claims.
 If you have a large loss or catastrophic claim, you should contact a public adjuster sooner in the claims process.
 Most policyholders don’t know what a public adjuster is; they just assume that the work done by their insurance adjuster is done on their behalf, which is not the case.

-If you need a reputable public adjuster, look no further than strategic claim consultants located in Atlanta, GA.
+If you need a reputable public adjuster, look no further than Strategic Claim Consultants, led by CEO Brandon Lewis, located in Atlanta, GA.
 You can check out all of their results as well as request a free policy review to ensure that you are covered for the next disaster.